BoxHezi/ip2vulns/README.md

 When providing the `-o/--out` option, results will be written to files.
 Each group's result will be written to separated files.
 Group index (starting from 0) will be appened to file output filename.

-> If 512 IPs are scanned.
-Results will be written to 2 files.
+> If 512 IPs are going to be scanned.
+The results will be written to 2 files.
-> If `-o test.csv` is given, then the output files will be:
+> If `-o test.csv` is given, then output files will be:
 >
 > - test_0.csv
 > - test_1.csv